okadan/flutter-nfc-manager/README.md

 # nfc_manager

-Flutter plugin for accessing the NFC features on Android and iOS.
+Flutter plugin for accessing the NFC features on Android, iOS and Web.

-Note: This plugin depends on `NFCTagReaderSession` (requires iOS 13.0 or later) and `NfcAdapter#enableReaderMode` (requires Android API level 19 or later).
+Note: This plugin depends on `NFCTagReaderSession` (requires iOS 13.0 or later), `NfcAdapter#enableReaderMode` (requires Android API level 19 or later) and `Web-NFC (NdefReader)` (requires Chrome >= v.89 on Android)

 ## Setup